frontendbabel/frontendbabel.github.com/src/documents/articles/svg-introduction/index.html.md

 meta:
   desc: >
-    Yulya Buhvalova, a developer for LiveJornal and talented frontend dev blogger shares her findings on SVG.
+    Yulya Buhvalova, a developer for LiveJornal and talented frontend dev blogger shares her findings on SVG; vector graphics format which is now becoming more and more popular and is peftectly suitable for adaptive web sites.
 With her introduction into scalable vector graphics for web you can smoothly be absorbed in the subject.

 ---